Pods

 Container Lifecycle

-- postStart: triggered immediately after the workload is started
+- postStart: triggered immediately after a container starts

-- preStop: triggered immediately before the workload is stopped
+- preStop: triggered immediately before a container stops

 apiVersion: v1 kind: Pod metadata: name: nginx spec: containers: - image: nginx:alpine name: container-0 resources: limits: cpu: 100m memory: 200Mi requests: cpu: 100m memory: 200Mi lifecycle: postStart: # Post-start processing exec: command: - "/postStart.sh" preStop: # Pre-stop processing exec: command: - "/preStop.sh" imagePullSecrets: - name: default-secret